PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter07/Tutorial/README.md

 </script>
 ```

-Note that the URL is a relative path (you might have to adjust it, or move the file to another folder, if you are loading your file from somewhere else).
+Note that the URL is a relative path (you might have to adjust it, or move the file to another folder if you are loading your file from somewhere else).

 ## Table of contents

+The following sections are contained in this document:

 * [The data](#the-data)
 * [Step 1: Loading the CSV file](#step-1-loading-the-csv-file)